 The Computing Department has 3 dedicated C2k PC suites.
 All 3 suites are equipped with an interactive whiteboard.
 Other suites are located in the Business Studies, Home Economics, Languages and Careers Departments.
 Teachers of other subjects also make regular use of trolleys of laptops and iPads.
 Additional resources include scanners, colour and black and white laser printers, two drones, an Xbox Kinect and a class set of Google Virtual Reality headsets.

 At Key Stage 3, ICT is delivered as a discrete subject.
 Topics include eSafety, office applications, programming and multimedia software.
-The programme of study is refreshed annually and now includes cloud technology.
+The programme of study is refreshed annually to help our students learn new skills.

 The department offers: